Eaton Socon: Early history

 There were probably a few scattered settlements around Eaton Socon in the Neolithic period.
 The first definite record reports that an Anglo-Saxon leader took control of a village near the river near Duloe Brook, and this was called Ea-tun, meaning waterside-village.
 Another settlement a little further north was called Forda, and later simply Ford.

-At this early time, the river was much wider and shallower than nowadays, and in dryer periods it was possible to ford it.
+In this time period, the river was wider and shallower than it is currently, in dryer seasons it was possible to ford it.

 The majority of the population were pagan, and the Pope sent Augustine in 597 AD, to impose Christianity.
 Augustine's work was successful and a hundred years later most of East Anglia was Christian.
 A mother church was built in Eaton to serve as a focus for a large area on the west bank of the Great Ouse.